 Assessing your dietary needs

-Before anything can be done, your doctor and dietitian need to know about your illness and diet.
-They will ask you a lot of questions about the history of your illness and your appetite and weight.
+Before your doctor and dietitian can do anything, they need to know about your illness and diet.
+They will ask you a lot of questions about the history of your illness, your appetite and weight.
 This is called a nutritional assessment.

 This may seem like too much to deal with if you are very tired, weak or sick.
-But it is extremely important that they assess you properly for your nutritional problems so you get the right treatment.
+But it is important that they assess you.
+By understanding your diet problems, they can offer you the right treatment.

-Your doctor will examine you and possibly arrange some other tests and investigations.
+Your doctor will examine you and might arrange further tests.

-Below are some of the questions you doctor might ask.
+Below are some of the questions your doctor might ask.

 - What is your normal weight?

 - Have you been on any type of diet or lost or gained weight over the past 6 months, if so, how much?

 - What do you eat in a typical day and has this changed over the last 6 months?